PCI Express 4.0:

 So now then I can use the other paths I freed up for more drives more high-speed USB.

-I don’t know that holographic interface cards look I can’t predict the future and don’t forget about notebooks.
+I don’t know that holographic interface cards look like I can’t predict the future and don’t forget about notebooks.

 Thunderbolt you know that super cool interface that can be used with external graphics cards also connects to the PCI Express bus as it stands.